AdityaSai2004/ATHENA_Ai/readme.md

 Femme helps users understand their bodies, take control of their wellness journey, and build habits that support long-term health.
 It’s part of our mission to ensure “AI for Everyone” is also AI for Every Woman.

-### 3. AI for Career Comeback Moms
+### 3. Athena ai- Career Transition Companion
+Welcome to Athena AI – a Career Transition Companion from Nurture AI Labs, designed to empower women returning to the workforce with AI-driven personalized career development and upskilling support.

-This innovative platform supports women returning to the workforce after maternity leave, helping them bridge the skills gap and regain career confidence through personalized upskilling pathways.
+This innovative platform supports women returning to the workforce after maternity leave, helping them bridge the skills gap and regain career confidence through personalized upskilling pathways.It's an intelligent career companion that leverages reinforcement learning and behavioral science to create personalized career transition journeys, helping women navigate their return to work with confidence and competence.

 **Key Features:**
-- Personalized skill assessment and gap analysis
+- AI-powered skill assessment and gap analysis using industry-aware algorithms
-- Adaptive learning paths based on industry trends
+- Personalized learning pathways that adapt to individual progress and industry trends
-- Flexible learning schedules that accommodate family responsibilities
+- Smart scheduling system that balances learning with family responsibilities
-- Mentorship matching and networking opportunities
+- Intelligent mentorship matching using compatibility algorithms
-- Career transition guidance and job market insights
+- Community-driven support network with peer learning opportunities
+- Resume builder with AI-powered optimization

 ## Our Technology Approach